vongostev/QPIP/README.md

 # QPIP
  Instruments and methods to solve the quantum photocounting inverse problem QPIP module consists of some parts:
-- core: Function for calculating photocounting statistics from photon-number statistics and vice versa.
-Also a few utility functions in _numpy_core
 - epscon: Pyomo model and epsilon-constrained algorithm to recover photon-number statistics from photocounting statistics in the presence of noise The approach based on minimization of differential entropy of photocounting statistics and its estimation and maximization of photon-number statistics estimation entropy qpip.epscon can be used to recover any photon-number statistics with any quantum efficiency of the detector.
 One can use both binomial and subbinomial models of photodetection.
 See also [the related material](https://www.researchgate.net/publication/345998521) for additional details.
 - stat: Some examples of photon-number and photocounting statistics corresponding to quantum light fields
 - denoise: Pyomo model and epsilon-constrained algorithm to recover noise statistics of laser source or signal statistics against the background of coherent noise (for example in collinear SPDC analyzing).
 Here we use a method to determine photon-number (or photocounting) statistics of excess noise in laser radiation from measured photocounting statistics.
 The method based on the multi-objective optimization approach is applied to blind deconvolution problem to determine excess noise distribution from the convolution of this one and Poissonian photon-number distribution of laser radiation.
 See [the related material](http://www.researchgate.net/publication/345087870) for additional details.